Skip to content

 • If the premises include a courtyard, yard, or balcony, explore how these spaces could be used to promote biodiversity.

-• Consider whether the yard could be transformed into a nature oasis, and whether birdhouses could be placed in nearby trees.
+• Consider whether the yard could be transformed into a natural oasis, and whether birdhouses could be placed in nearby trees.
 Instructions for building birdhouses can be found on the BirdLife Finland website.

-• Avoid using pesticides and unnecessary lawn mowing.
+• Do not use pesticides and avoid unnecessary lawn mowing.
 Provide wintering places for insects, and prefer native and perennial plants.

 • Build a green roof or green wall using the guidelines provided by Hiilihelppi.